List of Judge Dredd characters: Chief Judge Oswin

 Pamelina Oswin became Texas City's chief judge in 2137.
 When Brit Cit abandoned Mega City One and demanded Dredd's extradition over the Murphyville Spaceport massacre, Chief Judge Hershey turned to Oswin for help.
 She quickly arrived and brought a large number of her judges to act as reinforcements for Mega City One's diminished numbers.
 She quickly had her judges placed in strategic locations throughout the city (missile defence, immigration, Grand Hall security).
 It shortly became apparent that she did not want to help Hershey but usurp her, and then covertly take full control of the city.
 Her plan was to rebuild America in her own image, where mutants would be persecuted even more, if not completely wiped out (her rallying cry was even "The South shall rise again").
 Her plans were foiled when Dredd escaped from Brit Cit and, with the help of some loyal judges, was able to storm the Hall of Justice and kill her.

 Oswin's Council of Five later disowned her, claiming that they had no idea what she had really been doing.
 Hershey and Dredd did not believe this but there was little they could do about it militarily.
 However Hershey was able to blackmail and force the Texans into making one of her own judges their new chief judge.

 Oswin's story was told in a story arc composed of five stories and collectively known as "Every Empire Falls" in 2000 AD #1973–1990 and Judge Dredd Megazine #371–374 (2016), written by Michael Carroll.

 Raptaur

-The Raptaur is the name of a deadly species of alien.
+The Raptaur is a deadly species of alien.
 They can dismember people in seconds with razor-sharp claws, and their preferred food is human brains.
 They can create a psi-fog at will and also secrete a toxin which saps the will to live and encourages their prey to submit without resistance; several Raptaurs were "milked" for this toxin to create a drug.
 Dredd encountered and eventually killed one in 2113.
 Jack Point has owned two as pets (Cliq and Larf), and describes them as "harder than a diamond on PCP" and being more dangerous than the xenomorphs Mr Bones found.